Exclusive: Jude Law breaks silence on playing young Dumbledore in 'Fantastic Beasts' sequel

 - 11/16/18

 Re-castings of iconic beloved roles made famous by other actors are normally met with some degree of fandom skepticism.
 Yet when Warner Bros. announced Jude Law was stepping into the role of “young” Albus Dumbledore for Fantastic Beasts: The Crimes of Grindelwald, it felt like a perfectly shaped puzzle piece that clicked into place.
-Subsequent photos of Law as Dumbledore and a trailer showing the Sherlock Holmes and The Young Pope star giving some warm-yet-snappy line delivery have subsequently reinforced the feeling that the 45-year-old actor was an unexpected yet ideal choice.
+Subsequent photos of Law as Dumbledore and a trailer showing the Sherlock Holmes and The Young Pope star giving some warm-yet-snappy line delivery as the charismatic future Hogwarts headmaster have subsequently reinforced the feeling that the 45-year-old actor was an unexpected yet ideal choice.

 Below, Law takes our questions about how his Dumbledore differs from the Harry Potter-era character, details some of what author J.K.
 Rowling told him during their meeting, reveals (somewhat inadvertently) a couple intriguing plot details, and weighs in on the debate about how his character’s sexuality should be depicted.